ci1xgk/Fellowship_Webpage/Merewether1-4.md

 - `NODATA_value`: Null value

-# TODO

-To visualize, process or modify the DEM data, it is advised to use QGIS, a geographic information system, which is [freely available to download](https://www.qgis.org/en/site/forusers/download.html).
+To visualize or manipulate the DEM data, it is advised to use QGIS, a geographic information system platform, which is [freely available to download](https://www.qgis.org/en/site/forusers/download.html).

-# TODO

 [back](/Merewether1.md)